danishpruthi/Adversarial-Misspellings/README.md

 Then follow the installation / test instructions [here](https://open.afterthedeadline.com/how-to/get-started/)

 This will run the ATD server on localhost at 127.0.0.1:1049.
-Once, this is done, you can use the `--defense --sc-atd` flag to run the ATD spell checker.
+Once this is done, you can use the `--defense --sc-atd` flag to run the ATD spell checker.

 ## Standalone Usage

-You can also use (and train) ScRNN as a defense independently for you use case.
+You can also use (and train) ScRNN as a defense independently for your use case.
 To directly use a pretrained ScRNN + PassThrough defense, do the following:

 ```
 $ cd defenses/scRNN/